 We get iron from food in two dietary forms: heme and non heme.
 Heme comes from animal sources and non heme comes from plant sources.
 It’s important to boost the absorption of our beloved non heme iron food sources to ensure we’re hitting our RDA of iron.

 Think of vitamin C as iron’s bestie.
 In your vegan lifestyle, they should go everywhere together because vitamin C enhances non heme absorption when sources are consumed together.
-Chili is a solid go to because of the iron from beans and the vitamin C in tomatoes.
+Vegan chili is a solid go to because of the iron from beans and the vitamin C in tomatoes.
 Something like a brown rice bowl with roasted red peppers (vitamin C) and cashews (iron) will also do the trick!
 Trying out recipes that contain both high sources of iron and vitamin C will help you to reach your daily amount.
 If you do take a vegan iron supplement, go ahead and gulp that down with a few ounces of orange juice for enhanced absorption.

 Think of calcium as iron’s frenemy.
 The body needs both of them but it’s best to seat them at two different tables to avoid any drama.
 Calcium, when consumed with iron, has long been thought to impede both heme and non heme iron absorption.
 Some research suggests that this may not be a hard fast rule and likely comes into play when consuming very high amounts of calcium.
 To be on the safe side, if you are on a calcium supplement, take it at least a few hours before or after your iron rich meal or iron supplement.